Sickle Cell and PTSD

 As well as the patients I believe that caregivers should have free therapy.
 I also have a son, so I believe every child that has a parent with sickle cell should also have someone to talk to as they may witness some traumatic experiences at a young age.

 My sister witnessed so much when we were growing up and she recently said to me she finds it hard to see me in hospital as I have got older.
 Relatives have seen me in many forms and although we as sickle cell warriors have horrible memories, so do they.
 I wish everyone involved in a patient’s life were able to have some sort of therapy, but we all know the reality of that.

 Therapy can be very expensive and not everyone will be open to the idea.
 I just hope that everyone that has a chronic illness can one day get some form of free therapy.
 I have a therapist and she really has helped me get through some tough times.
 I am lucky as I have been able to be in contact with her for free but for many, I know that this Is still not possible.

 If you have got PTSD or experienced any kind of trauma my heart is with you as I know exactly what it is like.
-I will say one last thing you are here: you have made it this far and we are in this together love you all brothers and sisters stay strong.
+I will say one last thing: you have made it this far and we are in this together.
+Love you all, brothers and sisters.
+Stay strong.

 Join the conversation